gasarpong/Sarpong-etal_ACh_spatiotemporal_dynamics/README.md

 An example dataset ("All_ROIs_clustering") is included.
 See "demo_data" folder.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Imaging data Analysis: ROI_temporal_profiles

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This program extracts ROI activity of a pre-determined time window and calculates the following:
+This program examines fluorescence activity of each ROI in a pre-determined time window and extracts the following:
 1. Peak amplitude (max value)
 2. Peak latency (time to peak)
 3. Dip amplitude (min value)